 Emily Gerard was first immersed in the world of classical education as a young student, and this early exposure sparked a passion for the classics and for classical learning that has carried her through her undergraduate education, graduate education, and through her teaching career.
 She holds a BA in Political Science and Philosophy from Gordon College and an MA in Government from The Johns Hopkins University.
-Both of these degrees were attained summa cum laude.
-She has taught Philosophy, Rhetoric, and Latin for the past five years, most recently at Logos Academy, a classical school in downtown York, Pennsylvania.
-Mrs. Gerard currently lives in York with her husband, their young daughter, and a border collie.
+She has taught Philosophy, Rhetoric, and Latin (among other things) at Temecula Preparatory School, a classical charter school in her hometown of Temecula, California, and at Logos Academy, an urban classical school in downtown York, Pennsylvania.
+She joined the Schole Academy team in 2017.
+Mrs. Gerard currently lives in York with her husband, two young daughters, and their overly energetic border collie.